Whining, Tantrums in almost-2 year old -- Does she just need to cry?

 My daughter is almost 2.
 She is an only child and I am a SAHM.
 She gets plenty of attention and is way ahead in all her development.
 I don't pressure her to do well, but I definitely encourage her when she wants- no stress.
 Lately however, naps and bed time have become huge challenges!
 I usually end up giving up, and letting her sleep in mommy's bed so we can get some sleep!

 Little ones are sensitive.
 They have huge reactions to things that seem like no big deal to us, like whether they get the red cup or the blue cup.
+And they are totally tuned in to us, so if we are the least bit curt with them, they worry.
+If they turn around and can't see us, they panic.
 They have big feelings, and they need to express them.
 Only when their emotions are expressed and empathized with can they let them go and move on.

 They learn from this that they might not always get what they want, but they get something better --someone who loves all of them, yucky feelings and all.
 They learn that they're more than good enough, exactly as they are.
 This message is the foundation of all emotional health for our children.

-But what happens when we think their crying or tantrumming is a reflection on us-- that we're bad moms if we can't prevent it, or at least calm them down (as you have said happens to you)?
+But what happens when we think their crying or tantrumming is a reflection on us-- that we're bad moms if we can't prevent it, or at least calm them down (as is very common, and as you have said happens to you)?

 So here's my prescription for your daughter: Give her a chance to really cry, any time she needs to.
 Hold her and offer her comfort when she cries, but don't try to get her to stop crying.
 Instead, let her fully express her distress, and let her know you understand (even if you don't know what caused her meltdown).